PHYS477677/abwoc/abwoc/README.md

 `xray_model.py` &mdash; train or evaluate a model using the given dataset, model structure, and checkpoints

 Functions Included:
-    1. modlearn : This function will read in an existing model checkpoint, or create a new one, and train the model on a specified dataset for a given number of epochs.
+    1. model_learn : This function will read in an existing model checkpoint, or create a new one, and train the model on a specified dataset for a given number of epochs.
-    2. modeval : This function will evaluate the loss and accuracy metrics for a given model, checkpoint, and dataset.
+    2. model_evaluate : This function will evaluate the loss and accuracy metrics for a given model, checkpoint, and dataset.

 `visualization.py` &mdash; display solar images at the desired resolution, and show events at different scales